A primal-dual interior point trust region method for second-order stationary points of Riemannian inequality-constrained optimization problems: Introduction

-\item We conduct numerical experiments in which we introduce an truncated conjugate gradient (\tCG{}) method and eigenvalue-based subsolver~\cite{Adachietal2017SolvingTRSbyGenEigenProb} for \RIPTRM{} to approximately and exactly solve the trust region subproblems, respectively.
-Empirical results show that \RIPTRM{}s find solutions with higher accuracy compared to an existing Riemannian \IPM{} and other algorithms. \isextendedversion{Additionally, we observe that \RIPTRM{} with the exact search direction shows promising performance in an instance where the Hessian of the Lagrangian has a large negative eigenvalue.}{} \end{enumerate}
+The \SOSP{} is a stronger solution concept than a \KKT{} point, in that it excludes strict saddle points.
+In Euclidean constrained optimization, the vanilla projected gradient method, which is globally convergent only to \KKT{} points, may converge to a strict saddle point with positive probability~\cite{Nouiehedetal2018Convto2ndOrdStnrtyforConstNonConvOptim}.
+Since \RICO{} generalizes the Euclidean setting, such problematic instances fall within our framework.
+From this perspective, guaranteeing global convergence to an \SOSP{} is beneficial. \item We conduct numerical experiments in which we introduce a truncated conjugate gradient (\tCG{}) method and eigenvalue-based subsolver~\cite{Adachietal2017SolvingTRSbyGenEigenProb} for \RIPTRM{} to approximately and exactly solve the trust region subproblems, respectively.
+Empirical results show that \RIPTRM{}s consistently find solutions with high accuracy. \isextendedversion{Additionally, we observe that \RIPTRM{} with the exact search direction shows promising performance in an instance where the Hessian of the Lagrangian has a large negative eigenvalue.}{} \end{enumerate}

+Note also that, combined with a companion work~\cite{Obaraetal2025LocalConvofRiemIPMs} on a local convergence of Riemannian \IPM{}s, our method is the first Riemannian \IPM{} that possesses both global and local convergence.
+We summarize the comparison of our algorithm with the existing ones for Riemannian optimization with nonlinear constraints in \cref{tabl:RIPTRMcomparison}.